POORNIMA-MC/web-research-agent/README.md

 api_key = "your_serpapi_key_here"

-4. Setup ChromeDriver
+#4.
+Setup ChromeDriver

 Install ChromeDriver that matches your Chrome browser version.

 Ensure chromedriver is in your system's PATH.

-5. Run the application
+#5.
+Run the application

-# Start the Flask server
 $ python app.py

 Access the app at: http://127.0.0.1:5000